 Australia is known for its wide open spaces, its exquisite beaches, and the dry regions, also called the Outback.
-Tourism industry is ever-growing in the country.
-Here also lies a town named ‘Broken Hill’ in the outback of New south Wales.
+The tourism industry is ever-growing in the country.
+Here also lies a town named ‘Broken Hill’ in the outback of New South Wales.
 Recently included in the list of ‘National Heritage sites’ in 2015, Broken Hill has been witnessing more popularity and increased tourists.

 The Silver City

 In the same region, silver ore was discovered in year 1883 by Charles Rasp.
 Rasp had uncovered the potential of the field, which led to opening of numerous mines.
 Even the original ‘broken hill’ was also mined away, yet the area was named ‘Broken Hill’.
 By the 1990’s, the town turned to be a prosperous mining town, and till date persists a significance in the pages of economic history.
 Now, it is also referred as ‘The Silver City’.